-- Coram staff co-located within the partner Local Authority within the RAA undertake family finding activity within the RAA. - The activity is linked to the permanence planning arrangements for each Local Authority partner, the regional agency managers are fully informed of the children with a potential plan for adoption through the chairing of permanence planning meetings. - Family finding activity includes early information sharing of children with a plan for adoption with all Coram RAA approved adopters, the use of exchange events, adoption activity days where required, as well as forums such as Link Maker. - RAA Family Finders seek to identify the best match for a child and where a Coram adopter is not located will access an inter-agency funding agreement with each local authority to undertake a timely search and may utilise the RAA step up programme of specific family finding activity to progress this.
-The step up programme has been developed within the RAA to support the linking and matching of priority children (children with a black or mixed heritage background, sibling groups or children with complex needs) where family finding may take longer.
+Coram staff co-located within the partner Local Authority within the RAA undertake family finding activity within the RAA.

+The activity is linked to the permanence planning arrangements for each Local Authority partner.
+The regional agency service managers are fully informed of the children with a potential plan for adoption through the chairing of permanence planning meetings.

+Family finding activity includes early information sharing of children with a plan for adoption with all Coram RAA approved adopters, the use of exchange events, adoption activity days where required, as well as forums such as Link Maker.

+RAA Family Finders seek to identify the best match for a child and where it is not possible to match with a Coram adoptive family, they will access an inter-agency funding agreement with the respective local authority partner to undertake a timely search and may utilise the RAA Step Up programme of specific family finding activity to progress this.
+The Step Up programme has been developed within the RAA to support the linking and matching of priority children (children with a black or mixed heritage background, older children, sibling groups or children with complex needs) where family finding may take longer.